Bear vs Apple Notes (2026): Markdown Polish or Free Default?

 When to Pick Atlas

-Neither does AI synthesis with source citations well.
+Neither tool does AI synthesis with source citations well.
 Atlas turns notes, PDFs, and research into a navigable mind map and answers cross-source questions with citations to the specific passage.
-Export from Bear to Markdown, drop into Atlas; or scan-export Apple Notes to PDF and drop in. $20/month Pro.
+Export Bear notes to Markdown and drop them into Atlas.
+For Apple Notes, scan-export notes to PDF and upload them. $20/month Pro.
 Try Atlas.

 Comparison Table